 Aerators screw on to the end of kitchen and bathroom faucets.
 They mix air into the stream of water, reducing the amount of water flowing from your faucet.
 WaterSense labeled aerators can reduce water use by 20% or more without reducing water pressure.

 Fill Cycle Diverter

-A fill cycle diverter is the most efficient, established device used to retrofit older toilets that use 3.5 gallons per flush or more.
-The diverter directs more water to the toilet's tank and less to the bowl while they refill so that they finish filling at roughly the same time.
-Once installed, a fill cycle diverter will save about half a gallon of water per flush, a great interim step before replacing older toilets.
+A fill cycle diverter is the most efficient device used to retrofit (use less water per flush) older toilets that use 3.5 gallons per flush or more.
+The diverter directs more water to the toilet's tank and less to the bowl while they refill.
+That way they finish filling at around the same time.
+Once installed, a fill cycle diverter will save about half a gallon of water per flush.

-Dye tabs or strips are placed in the toilet tank to determine whether a slow or silent toilet leak is occurring.
-It only takes one tab or strip and 20 minutes to check for costly toilet leaks!
+Toilet dye tablets or strips are placed in the toilet tank to find toilet leaks, including slow and silent leaks.
+It only takes one tablet or strip and 20 minutes to check for costly toilet leaks!

 Outdoor Water Conservation

-Watering gauges are small cup-like devices that can be used to measure the amount of water that your sprinkler uses over a given time.
-Once you know this, you can set a watering schedule that delivers the right amount of water to keep your landscape healthy and vibrant without overwatering!
+Watering gauges are small cups that you place in your lawn to measure the amount of water that your sprinklers use.
+Once you know this, you can set a watering schedule to help you water the right amount all summer.
+Learn how to measure your sprinklers' water use with watering gauges.

 Shut-Off Hose Nozzle